-- For Recurring Surge, PPI-PACE defaults to 4 fps for design velocity; the software allows for a 4-8 fps range.
+- For Recurring Surge, PPI-PACE defaults to a minimum 4 fps flow velocity per AWWA M55; the software allows for a 4-8 fps range.

-- For Occasional Surge, PPI-PACE defaults to 8 fps for design velocity; the software allows for a 5-15 fps range.
+- For Occasional Surge, PPI-PACE defaults to a minimum 8 fps flow velocity per AWWA M55; the software allows for a 5-15 fps range.

 - For Working Pressure, PPI-PACE defaults to 70 psi - which is the average working pressure in the US.
 The minimum allowable value in PPI-PACE is 40 psi.

 - For Anticipated Recurring Surges, PPI-PACE defaults to 55 cycles (the minimum) per day per AWWA C900-07 and AWWA C905-10 (Appendix B/Design Example); this results in about 1 million cycles for a 50-year design life and about 2 million cycles for a 100-year design life.
 It was recommended by one consultant to design for 3.5 million cycles or 96 cycles per day at a 100-year design life.
 The minimum allowable value in PPI-PACE is the default 55 cycles/day.

 - For Temperature, PPI-PACE defaults to 57°F which is the average water temperature in the US; the software allows 40-100°F; consult the manufacturer for other temperatures.

 - For Minimum Design Life, PPI-PACE defaults to 100 years; the software allows a minimum recommended design life of 50 years.

 - For Help, refer to